henrypijames/puzzles/riverbank/riverbank_4.md

-﻿# Riverbank - Episode 3: Watch on the Rhine
+﻿# Riverbank - Episode 4: Nessie
 _by Nordy & Henry 'Pi' James_
 _published on Friday, 20 May 2022_